w3f/polkadot-wiki/docs/learn/learn-staking.md

 For example, assume the block reward for a validator is 10 DOT.
 A validator may specify `validator_commission = 50%`, in which case the validator would receive 5 DOT.
 The remaining 5 DOT would then be split between the validator and their nominators based on the proportion of stake each nominator had.
-Note that validators can put up their own stake, and for this calculation, their stake acts just as if they were another nominator.
+Note that for this calculation, validator's self-stake acts just as if they were another nominator.

 Thus, a percentage of the reward goes thus to pay the validator's commission fees and the remainder is paid pro-rata (i.e. proportional to stake) to the